ktero/knights-tour/README.md

 pip install -r requirements.txt
 ```

-Then you can run the script by the typing in the erminal
+Then you can run the script by the typing in the terminal

 ``` bash
 python main.py